-(10) Income Taxes
+(11) Income Taxes

 The Company adopted the provisions of FASB Interpretation No. 48, Accounting for Uncertain Tax Positions - an interpretation of FASB No. 109 (FIN 48) on January 1, 2007.
 The adoption of FIN 48 did not affect the Company's financial position or results of operations.
-The Company does not have any unrecognized tax benefits as of June 30, 2008.
+The Company does not have any unrecognized tax benefits as of September 30, 2008.

-As of June 30, 2008, the Company did not have an accrual for any amounts for interest or penalties related to uncertain tax positions.
+As of September 30, 2008, the Company did not have an accrual for any amounts for interest or penalties related to uncertain tax positions.
 The Company's accounting policy with respect to interest and penalties related to tax uncertainties is to classify these amounts as income taxes.

 CVR and its subsidiaries file U.S. federal and various state income and franchise tax returns.
 The Company's U.S. federal income tax return for its 2005 tax year is currently under examination.
-The Company has not been subject to any other U.S. federal, state or local income and franchise tax examinations by taxing authorities with respect to other tax returns.
-The Texas taxing authority has recently contacted the Company to inform them that they will be examining the fertilizer businesses' Texas franchise tax return for the 2004 to 2007 franchise periods.
-The Company's U.S. federal and state tax years subject to examination are 2004 to 2007.
-As of June 30, 2008, no taxing authority has proposed any adjustments to the Company's tax positions.
+An examination of the Company's 2004 through 2007 Texas franchise recently commenced.
+The Company has not been subject to any other U.S. federal or state income or franchise tax returns.
+The kay returns.
+The Company's U.S. federal and state tax years subject to examination as of October 31, 2008 are 2005 to 2007.